A Very Brief Political History of the

 The Far West – Explorers, hunters and a11. dventures were joined by East Coast anti-government capitalists.
 They railroads and river transport to create wealth from mining, lumber and oil.

 in Controlling Northern Business Interests.

 Federalists favored unity through a strong central government, close ties to Britain, a centralized banking system, and close links between the government and the men of wealth who should run government.
 Republicans under Jefferson Madison and Monroe strongly opposed Alexander Hamilton's Federalist agenda.
 They stressed being more of a Republic where the individual is sovereign as opposed to democracy where the sovereign is the group, the majority.

-Executive privilege used by GW to keep
+Executive privilege was used by G.W. to keep

 Jay Treaty documents

 Panic of 1857 was caused by over-consumption of goods from

 Europe which lowered the money supply.